stencila/stencila/README.md

 Things are still very "beta" so please give us your suggestions by creating an [issue](https://github.com/stencila/stencila/issues) or chatting with us on [Gitter](https://gitter.im/stencila/stencila).

 The various modules are in various states of development for various operating systems.
-Here's a summary of what is and isn't working on [Travis CI](https://travis-ci.org/stencila/stencila) (for Linux and Mac) and [Appveyor](https://ci.appveyor.com/project/nokome/stencila) (Windows): ✓ indicates a recipe is implemented and working, a ✗ means its been implemented and is failing (an hopefully has an associated issue number), blank means not it hasn't been attempted.
+Here's a summary of what is and isn't working on [Travis CI](https://travis-ci.org/stencila/stencila) (for Linux and Mac) and [Appveyor](https://ci.appveyor.com/project/nokome/stencila) (Windows): ✓ indicates a Makefile recipe is implemented and working, a ✗ means its been implemented and is failing (an hopefully has an associated issue number), blank means it hasn't been attempted.

                | Linux | Mac   | Win.
 -------------- |:-----:|:-----:|:-----: